 Practical application of various types and styles of professional and theatrical make-up from day-to-day use through specialty applications with some time spent on special effects.
 Student fee for make-up kit.
+(Fall, even years)

 PA 232 Vocal Ensemble